All about invoicing under GST :

 - Place of Supply with the name of the State in case of Inter-State sale.

 - The place of delivery if the same is different from the place of supply.

 - It should also be mentioned if the tax is payable on reverse charge.

 Rules for preparing a tax invoice under GST

-- The Tax Invoice is to be prepared and issued within 30 days from the date of sale of the good or service.
+- The Tax Invoice is to be prepare and issue within 30 days from the date of sale of the good or service.

-- In cases where the supplier is a Bank or any other such financial institution, the invoice should be prepared and issued within 45 days of the supply of the service.
+- In cases where the supplier is a Bank or any other such financial institution, the invoice should be prepare and issue within 45 days of the supply of the service.